ac000/mtd-cli/README.md

 '*mtd-cli saac list-transactions from to*'.

 *paymentId* is an 'id' as returned from '*mtd-cli saac list-payments from to*'.

+**ni** currently has a single endpoint

+    get-annual-summary

+which takes two arguments

+    $ mtd-cli ni get-annual-summary utr taxYear

+*utr* is the Unique Tax Reference.

+*taxYear* is the Tax year to get in the form; *YYYY-YY*

 When running you will get a JSON response in both cases of error and success.